Supported features

 - Greenhouse Harvest API Key must be provisioned through the Greenhouse admin interface.

-- The API Key must be scoped to allow only the required endpoints listed in Supported API Endpoints/Features.
+- The API Key must be scoped to allow only the required endpoints listed in Supported API endpoints.
+For more information see, Supported API endpoints.

 - Webhook secret is needed to securely receive Greenhouse webhook notifications for updates and deletions.